samuel-bordignon/coxao-do-santinho/backend-meias/readme.md

   senha  TEXT NOT NULL
 );

-CREATE TABLE IF NOT EXISTS produtos ( id              SERIAL PRIMARY KEY, nome            TEXT NOT NULL, quantidade      INTEGER NOT NULL DEFAULT 0,
+CREATE TABLE IF NOT EXISTS materiais ( id              SERIAL PRIMARY KEY, nome            TEXT NOT NULL, quantidade      INTEGER NOT NULL DEFAULT 0,